-“It’s the early stages of a reshaping of the real-estate debt capital markets,” said Natale Giostra, head of CBRE Group Inc. (CBG)’s European debt advisory unit.
+“It’s the early stages of a reshaping of the real-estate debt capital markets,” said Natale Giostra, head of CBRE Group Inc. (CBG:US)’s European debt advisory unit.

 Banks account for as much as 94 percent of property loans in Europe, made directly or by underwriting sales of covered bonds that remain on their balance sheets as a liability, DTZ Holdings Plc. estimates.
 That contrasts with the U.S., where insurers provide about 20 percent of commercial real-estate loans and collateralized mortgage-backed securities take a similar share.

 As banks reined in senior loans in the past two years, dozens of funds and lenders began offering junior and mezzanine finance, which ranks after senior debt in a default.
 When the retreat in senior lending turned into a rout, their opportunities also diminished, PwC Real Estate Funds Partner John Forbes said.

 “If there’s no senior debt, all the mezzanine funds can offer is a restructuring option,” he said.

 The U.K. has seen the biggest growth in lending by insurers among European countries because London was one of the first markets to recover from the property market slump triggered by the credit crisis.
 Britain has the second-highest level of real- estate debt in Europe after Spain, according to the European Banking Authority.